 - Instead, we use a fast, high performance, GDPR friendly, accessible, more secure, static website solution.

 - In addition, our new "cutting edge" website also automatically generates an equivalent Google AMP website in addition to the main website, all with no extra work required.

 - Moreover, our new website generates its structured data / microdata automatically too.

 - So unless you request to receive our email newsletter, activities like registrations and logins are no longer needed.

 - We no longer have an online database to protect.
 So website security is boosted even further.

-- No database and less code, means a much faster website - especially helpful to mobile users.
+- No online databases combined with much less website code, means a much faster website — especially helpful to mobile web visitors.

-- We no longer use any web contact forms.
+- We no longer need to use standard web contact forms.
 Anyone can simply email us directly instead using their preferred email tool using smartphone, tablet device, or notebook or desktop computer.

 Do You Need Help To Upgrade Or Adapt Your Website To Meet The GDPR?

 I hope this in-depth article helps you with consider GDPR implications for your website.